CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

     - `Creating a pyATS | Genie Parser from SCRATCH <https://youtu.be/knxkbWTamBY>`_ - uploaded by `Data Knox <https://www.youtube.com/channel/UCi7SD3zfCjkiDWvSFthIQSg>`_
         - Data Knox's gives a full hands on parser writing guide from start to finish

-This guide contains lots information and exmaples, so please feel free to use the following links to jump around in this guide as you choose.
+Heads up!
+This guide contains lots useful information and handy examples, which also means that there's a lot to read before you can actually get to parts about coding a parser!
+We get it, it's cool.
+Click :ref:`here <regex-parser>` to get right to the fun stuff.
+Just make sure to read up on the rest of this guide before you say "finished" and go contributing to the Genie parser repo!
+It will save you time in the end.
+Trust us.

 | 1. :ref:`What is a parser? <what_is_a_parser>`
 | 2. :ref:`Why write a parser? <why_write_a_parser>`